istaari/Leetcode/DSA_NOTES.md

 **2. Binary Search on the Result**

-- **Key Idea:** Apply binary search to a range of possible answers (not the array), then validate a condition for each midpoint.

 **Examples:**

-- [Minimum Number of Days to Make m Bouquets](https://leetcode.com/problems/split-array-largest-sum/) - Find the minimum number of days required to make m bouquets
+- [Minimum Number of Days to Make m Bouquets](https://leetcode.com/problems/minimum-number-of-days-to-make-m-bouquets/description/) - Find the minimum number of days required to make m bouquets

+  - Apply binary search on the range of days, then validate if it is possible to make m bouquets in `mid` days.
+  - Only adjacent flowers can be used to make a bouquet, so reset the count of flowers when `bloomDay > day`

-- [Koko Eating Bananas](https://leetcode.com/problems/koko-eating-bananas/) - Minimize the speed at which Koko eats bananas to finish in time.
+- [Koko Eating Bananas](https://leetcode.com/problems/koko-eating-bananas/) - Minimize the speed k at which Koko eats bananas to finish in time.

+  - Consider the range like max value in array, then apply `modified binary search on the range(1...N)`
+  - Validate the condition, if it is possible to eat all bananas in `mid` speed(k).

 - [Capacity to Ship Packages Within D Days](https://leetcode.com/problems/capacity-to-ship-packages-within-d-days/) - Minimize the capacity needed to ship packages in a given time.